Cities have become early adopters of digital twin technology and, as such, city planners are using virtual models to gain a competitive edge.

-Digital twins are capable of disrupting how capital projects and infrastructure globally are planned, built, and operated.
+Digital twins are disrupting the way capital projects and infrastructure are planned, built, and operated.
 The technology’s enhanced predictability and performance capabilities attribute to this disruption.

-As more global cities, including the world’s largest cities, begin adopting digital twins, the industry must examine how exactly they impact large scale projects and how this impact will develop in the future.
+As more global cities, including the world’s largest cities, begin adopting digital twins, the industry must examine how they impact large-scale projects and how this impact will develop in the future.

 Benefits for city developments